Unique Things to See & Do in Houston

 Houston is home to one of the best sculpture gardens in Texas, the Cullen Sculpture Garden.
-Located on Bissonnet Street near Rice University, it offers a unique outdoor experience that is sure to inspire and amaze any visitor.
+Located on Bissonnet Street near Rice University, it offers a unique outdoor experience that inspires and amazes any visitor.
 This stunning seven-acre park consists of over 20 large-scale sculptures created by renowned artists such as Joel Shapiro, Henri Matisse, and Ellsworth Kelly.

-The garden provides visitors with a diverse array of artworks that reflect the past, present, and future, while also providing an inspiring view into Houston’s cultural heritage.
-Visitors can take their time strolling through the garden, admiring some of the most iconic sculptures from different eras including classical Greek and Roman marble or modern contemporary works.
-Additionally, there are plenty of interactive activities for children such as an interactive fountain and a playground area complete with swing sets and slides.
+The garden provides visitors with diverse artworks reflecting the past, present, and future while also providing an inspiring view of Houston’s cultural heritage.
+Visitors can take their time strolling through the garden, admiring some of the most iconic sculptures from different eras, including classical Greek and Roman marble or modern contemporary works.
+Additionally, there are plenty of interactive activities for children, such as an interactive fountain and a playground with swing sets and slides.

-From art to science, to history, you can explore the fascinating culture of Houston in many different ways.
-Whether you’re visiting for the first time or looking to experience something new in your hometown, these museums offer a unique version of Houston’s story.
+From science and art to history, you can explore the fascinating culture of Houston in many different ways.
+Whether visiting for the first time or looking to experience something new in your hometown, these museums offer a unique version of Houston’s story.

 The Museum of Fine Arts is one of the most popular spots in the city.
 It hosts over 60,000 works and displays everything from ancient artifacts to modern masterpieces.
 You can walk through galleries filled with African American art or special exhibitions featuring international and contemporary artists.
 For those looking for more scientific exploration, The Health Museum offers interactive exhibits on health and medicine.
-Inside this museum, you can learn about genetics, and diseases and even try out some medical equipment!
+You can learn about genetics and diseases in this museum and even try out some medical equipment!